 However, it does allow the use of 1/4″ screws that do not split the wood.
-These screws are the Simspon StrongTie Heavy Duty Connectors.
+These screws are the Simpson Strong-Tie Heavy Duty Connectors.
 They don’t split the wood and are very easy to install.

 Here you see three 1/4″ Heavy Duty Connectors in a block exactly as described in the detail for retrofit of one and two-story dwellings.
 These screws have only recently been approved by building departments.
-Before then it was only nailed blocking.
-ICC 1300 made a great stride in improving this connections.
-There are however three other and better ways of making this connection that are not found in ICC 1300.
+Before then, it was only nailed blocking.
+ICC 1300 made a great stride in improving these connections.
+There are, however, three better ways of making this connection that are not found in ICC 1300.
 They are discussed in great detail in this paper, though the material below and watching the video above will tell you most of what you need to know.